History of AVCon

 July 17th and 18th, 2004 – Adelaide University

-AVCon 2004
+AVCON 2004

 AVCon won the ‘Best Club Event of 2004’ for Adelaide Uni clubs.

 As an event, AVCon hires a set of sumo suits.
 Suits that allow you to ram and throw each other without (much) injury.
+The kendo demonstrations returned alongside origami workshops.

 The event was sponsored by Madman, Atlantic DVD, Anime Anytime, Shintokyo and Mercury Cinema.